How it All Began...

 How did your friends and family react to your decision to adopt?

-Some couples decide to keep quiet about how they are adopting due to the emotional ups and downs.
+Some families decide to keep quiet about how they are adopting due to the emotional ups and downs.
 We decided to be open about the whole process from day one.
 Although this was not the easiest thing to do, and sometimes we questioned this decision.
 Ultimately we always had their support.
 Before signing on with Angel Adoption, we had a family party and announced our adoption plan.
 Our family was over the moon and so excited!
 We found that many people did not understand the process and we were able to dissolve myths and educate.
 Because of this, our family knew how to best support us through the disappointments as well as the joyful celebrations.

 Describe receiving the call that your baby was being born and traveling to meet him.

 We had received the connection call before emotions hit their max; we had learned to be cautious.
 So many other calls had ended in false hope.
-This was our eighth birthmother.
-What made this call different was that he was already born.
+This was our eighth expectant mother.
+What made this call different was that the baby was already born.
 There was no time to worry or weeks of wondering what the outcome would be.
 He was born and waiting for us.
 We quickly got everything in order and we were packed in an hour.
 Heather had made lists and we were prepared (as well as we could be).
 As we made the day-long drive to the East coast, we spent that time communicating with the birthmother as well as talking through different possibilities.
 That call and journey felt different — it felt like this was it!